PEESEgroup/LIB_Supply-Chain/README.md

 ## Citation
 Please use the following citation when using the data, methods or results of this work:

->Tao, Y.; You, F., Second life and recycling: energy and environmental sustainability perspectives for high-performance lithium-ion batteries, Submitted to Nature Sustainability.
+>Tao, Y., Heidrich, O. & You, F.* (2022), Energy and environmental prospects of bolstering a resilient EV battery value chain for the US, submitted to Nature Sustainability.